LEAN OPERATIONS WORKSHOP

 Michael D. Ford, M.S.I.S.E., CFPIM, CSCP, CLTD, CQA, CRE, CQE, ACPF, CPSM, CSSGB is a Supply Chain Expert with TQM Works Consulting.
 He provides innovative solutions, based on 30 years of experience in retail, distribution, manufacturing, and consulting.
 His work history includes software implementation, business planning, inventory control, distribution planning, and corporate training.
 This includes a broad range of experience from ETO (Engineer to Order) to MTS (Make to Stock), as well as non-profits, service, and Department of Defense.

 He has presented at over 350 industry events throughout the U.S., Canada, Japan, Nigeria, S. Africa and Australia, and has provided over 5,000 hours of classroom training, averaging 4.5/5.0 on evaluations.

 Ford combines his technical expertise with personal skills, to develop a unique “outside the box” approach to life’s challenges.
 He is a charismatic speaker who specializes in delivering training that is “edu-taining.”

-$95: Binghamton University Students and recent Alumni (Graduated December 2019 or later)
+$95: BU and SUNY Studnets and recent BU Alumni (Graduated December 2020 or later)/High School Students

 Group rate for industry available (2-4 participants, 5-9 participants, 10 and up)